ufcg-lsd/forecast_error_cap_planning/README.md

 ### Allocation

-The instances allocation is an object containing 5 attributes, one for each market option.
+The instances allocation is a dictionary containing 4 attributes, one for each market option.
 Each market contains another dictionary, with the instance types as keys and a list of integers as values.
 This list represents the number of instances of that instance type allocated to the market over time.

 ```
 instance_allocation = {'OnDemand': {'a1.large': [], 't1.medium': []},